 I have worked with complex organizations from companies to governments to achieve greater alignment and integration across internal divides, and as far afield as Papua New Guinea, Lima, Berlin, and London.
-Sometimes I operate with organizations like school boards, wine festivals, and many different kinds of non-governmental organizations.
+Sometimes I operate with organizations like school boards, commercial real estate advisors, wine festivals, dental clinics, and many different kinds of non-governmental organizations.
 Sometime it is with global companies; other times they are as small as a community fish plant.
 In each, power and authority meet fear and hopes.
 Each player sees the world through different lenses, and the world sees them—the attributes and beliefs that define them—as it will.

 The relationships of which I speak are between and among groups and organizations.
 Interpersonal chemistry between individuals is helpful, but not sufficient.
 To be durable and resilient, relationships must withstand the constant migration of people in and out of organizations.
 Relationships require structure.
 They must be flexible and adaptive.
 And they are based on the capacity to deal with the inevitable differences that arise as problems, people and context evolve over time.
 It is differences in perspectives, talents, resources, histories and beliefs that give any society energy.
 The challenge is not the fact of the difference, it is how to deal with our differences. ”Differences are OK.”
 Respecting that diversity is key to managing together how we can live with it, making our differences work for us, not against us.
 Diverging perspectives are opportunities to deepen and strengthen relationships as parties build abilities to deal with difference.